glutengo/rendering-strategies/backend/res/posts/vue/vue.md

 Vue CSR App visited with JavaScript disabled
 </p>

-The source code for this status of development can be assessed [here](TODO:link).
+The source code for this status of development can be assessed [here](https://github.com/glutengo/rendering-strategies/tree/1daef909ad3d04c70d00f3793bea7b10a496021f/vue-blog).

 ## Adding SSR Features

 Vue provides a very detailed [guide on SSR](https://ssr.vuejs.org/) implementation.
 We will use this guide when we attempt to render our application on the server.

-Similar to React (next.js), the vue docs suggest looking into the framework [nuxt.js](https://nuxtjs.org/) instead of manually taking care of server side rendering.
-In the course of this case study, we will first follow the guide and assess nuxt.js later if we find any major drawbacks.

 To get started, we need to install the `vue-server-renderer` package from NPM.
 We will also need `express` to handle our http requests.